Sumomoryu22/Pocket_Pong/README.md

 ### Websocket -
 I would implement this function so that my Pocket Pong application can now be connected to a server where another person can join the server and it can become a 2-player multiplayer video game!!!

+### Deliverable Log 2/10/25
+index.html file is in progress.
+Going to get the three pages in functional order hopefully.